|Degree Level||Bachelor's degree|

 Source: U.S. Bureau of Labor Statistics

-In May 2013, translators and interpreters across all fields, including ASL and foreign language translators and interpreters, earned an average annual income of $47,920, the U.S. Bureau of Labor Statistics, or BLS, reports.
+In May 2018, translators and interpreters across all fields, including ASL and foreign language translators and interpreters, earned an average annual income of $55,230 the U.S. Bureau of Labor Statistics, or BLS, reports.

-Translators and interpreters working in engineering and related services earned an annual average income of $97,940, and interpreters and translators in elementary and high schools earned an average annual income of $40,620, per the BLS in 2013.
+Translators and interpreters working in computer systems design and related services earned an annual average income of $74,340 and interpreters and translators in elementary and high schools earned an average annual income of $45,100, per the BLS in 2018.

 Career Information for ASL Interpreters

 Many ASL interpreters get their start in informal ways, such as conversations with deaf or hearing-impaired individuals.
 Fluency in English and ASL is required, though it is not always enough to obtain a position.
 Interpreters must be clear, expressive communicators who are sensitive to the cultures and institutions in which they work.
 They must accurately and objectively convey the meaning and emotion of what they interpret.

 ASL interpreters typically have at least a bachelor's degree.
 Specialized certificate and degree programs in ASL interpretation are available from community colleges and universities.
 Bachelor's degree programs may incorporate courses in deaf culture along with sign language training.

 It takes time and experience to gain the skills required to become a qualified ASL interpreter.
 Further education, internships, and volunteer work are ways of improving fluency and communication skills.
 Certification through the Registry of Interpreters for the Deaf is a means of demonstrating competence as an ASL interpreter.